norlab-ulaval/libpointmatcher/doc/Datafilters.md

 **Deprecated** : please consider switching to [Distance Limit Filter](#distancelimithead).

 ### Description
 These filters remove points which lie beyond a threshold distance from the coordinate center.
-Points are kept if their distance from the center **greater than** the threshold.
+Points are kept if their distance from the center is **smaller than** the threshold.
 The distance threshold can be defined on the x,y, and z axes or can be a radial distance from the center.

 __Required descriptors:__ none
 __Output descriptor:__ none